VanWrinkle/Crumbs_App/server/README.md

 - HTTP Method: `201 Created`

 On Failure:
-- HTTP Method: `400 Bad Request`
+- [ ] HTTP Method: `400 Bad Request`
   - Issued in cases where the contents are missing
-- HTTP Method: `401 Unauthorized`
+- [ ] HTTP Method: `401 Unauthorized`
   - Issued in cases where the user is not logged in
-- HTTP Method: `500 Internal Server Error`
+- [ ] HTTP Method: `500 Internal Server Error`
-  - Issued when the server fails to handle the request for renewal due to an internal error
+  - Issued when the server fails to handle the request
+- [ ] HTTP Method: `504 Gateway Timeout`
+  - Issued in cases where the database connection fails

 ---